bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

 Events happen.
-Users will click on something, they\'ll scroll the page, they\'ll submit a form.
+Users will click on something, they&apos;ll scroll the page, they&apos;ll submit a form.
 Events happen on webpages.
 And when events happen, JavaScript can capture them and then they can do something with those events.
 When we combine this with manipulating the document, like we saw in the previous lesson, this is where a lot of the power of JavaScript really happens.

-Once we\'ve talked about how to capture events and handle them, you have all of the basic pieces of the puzzle to make interactive webpages.
+Once we&apos;ve talked about how to capture events and handle them, you have all of the basic pieces of the puzzle to make interactive webpages.
 Because we can use our logic float structures, sequence, selection, loop, along with our document methods and our element methods and properties to change elements on the page when events happen.
-And that\'s how we can get interactive webpages.
+And that&apos;s how we can get interactive webpages.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 370.  (###) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">